paymennt/docs/community/2-account-management/2-team-settings/index.md

 :::note Before You Start

-You can manage your team members as well as their permissions by accessing the “Team” page from side menu (My business -> My Team)
+You can manage your team members as well as their permissions by accessing the "Team" page from the side menu (My business -> My Team)

 :::

-With **paymennt** you can add, edit, or diable team memeber.
-You can also manage the accounts of your team memeber, their permissions, and sub-permissions.
+With **paymennt** you can add, edit, or disable team member.
+You can also manage the accounts of your team member, their permissions, and sub-permissions.

 <!-- 1. [paymennt access and permissions for team memeber](1-access-and-permissions.md)
 2. [Sub-permission in paymennt](2-sub-permissions.md)